 6. Upgrade homes for marriage.

 Marriage needs understanding and tolerance.
 In a scenario where a second bathroom is necessary to save one’s marriage, upgrading could be a solution.
 What about the time when the spouse needs to give each other breathing space bigger house means less argument, fewer conflicts, and more places to be alone when the head is hot.
+There is also the need for you to provide a room for your baby nursery.

 7. Current neighborhood.